 Combine this with the fact that most people consume their content on their mobile phones making the visual plane very small.
 Complex designs become difficult to process quickly and are therefore passed over by viewers.
-On the contrary, being boring and simple will also yield in a result of your brand being not memorable.
-It comes down to designing that simple, elegant and yet eye catching design that proves to be a challenging task for many brands and marketers.
+On the contrary, being boring and simple will also yield a result of your brand being not memorable.
+It comes down to designing that simple, elegant, and yet eye-catching design that proves to be a challenging task for many brands and marketers.

 Prototypicality: Relatable Designs

 If you were to see a picture of a pink room, most of you would think “a girls room.”
 If I showed you a picture of a person with heavy black makeup, black lipstick, with piercings and ask you, “what kind of music?”
 Most of you would answer, rock or heavy metal.

 Prototypicality is essentially a mental image your brain categorizes and associates with the things you interact with.
 These associations can be created through a person’s experience and social norms.
 Our brain does this to lessen the cognitive processes of daily interactions.

 So when your target demographic come across your brand’s marketing ad or any brand asset that is in contrast with their mental associations, they will reject the information on conscious and subconscious levels.
 That being said, you will have to be careful not to be too generic and lack originality.
 The main point is to keep the content aligned with the user’s mental image while being creative, and not triggering heavy brain process.